Hiring Hourly Employees: Tips to Be Competitive

 Actively Engage with Applicants

 The average hiring process takes 29 days.
 When an applicant is looking to start making money ASAP, they lean towards whoever offers a job first.
 For this reason, it’s important to actively engage with applicants throughout the hiring process.
 This includes letting them know when they’ve made it to the next stage, getting an offer sent over immediately after deciding, and letting them know what start date is available.

 Streamline the Process

 To streamline the hiring process in a beneficial way for the applicant and yourself, there are a few tools that can be used.
 Common hiring tools include pre-hire assessments, applicant tracking systems, text-to-apply features, and more.
 SENTIO’s pre-hire assessment offers a quick, three-question, mobile survey to see which applicants are a great match for the company.
-This dramatically reduces the time spent reviewing applications so hiring managers can be more competitive in time to hire and in hiring better matches for the company.
+This dramatically reduces the time spent reviewing applications.
+The results of this mean you can be more competitive in time to hire and hire better matches..

 Hype Up Your Business